anttijuu/O3-chat-client/README.md

 For browser specific instructions on how to do this, check out [this link](https://www.shellhacks.com/get-ssl-certificate-from-server-site-url-export-download/).

-Below you can read how to run the client either form terminal or from within VS Code.
+Next you should read how to run the client either form terminal or from within VS Code.

 ## Running the client from terminal